ramonvictorn/medical-api/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This project uses the [Nestjs Framework](https://github.com/nestjs/nest), see documentation for more details framework TypeScript starter repository.

 ## Installation